teamopen-dev/workgroups/workgroups/wg-outreach.md

 Role | Description
 -|-
-trial|New workgroup members who are in a trial period with limited permissions. hello|Handeling the hello@... e-mail address.
+trial|New workgroup members who are in a trial period with limited permissions. hello|People who manage the hello@... e-mail address.

 ## Members